 Chemistry deals with the composition and statistical properties of such structures, as well as their transformations and interactions to become materials encountered in everyday life.
 Chemistry also deals with understanding the properties and interactions of individual atoms with the purpose of applying that knowledge at the macroscopic level.

 The Associate of Science in Chemistry will transfer to a four-year institution.
 Students intending to major in chemistry have the opportunity to start their degree program at MCC.
-Click here and we’ll send you more information about the program.

 Students completing the AS-Chemistry will have the academic foundation and experience needed for transfer to a university chemistry degree program.